IfeakachukwuOvili/budgetApp/README.md

 This project was honestly a prep for a 24 hour hackathon.
 The key is to learn but I realized that requires a lot more concentration.
-In order to give to who all credit is due, here is teh link to the turotial I followed: https://youtu.be/VpzeeBeVWeg?si=HKVleyWkJk63Pymj
+In order to give to who all credit is due, here is the link to the turotial I followed: https://youtu.be/VpzeeBeVWeg?si=HKVleyWkJk63Pymj
-I did modify some of it so that I am sure I understand how must things operate but feel free to watch the video for a more detailed insight on hwo it works.
+I did modify some of it so that I am sure I understand how must things operate but feel free to watch the video for a more detailed insight on how it works.

 ![image](https://github.com/user-attachments/assets/ce033f60-a3c9-429b-910e-83e0e1ccc566)